jeffplourde/openice/_drafts/2015-07-17-three-days-with-intel-edison.md

 <img alt="Intel Edison with ammeter" src="{{ site.url }}/assets/edison-ammeter.jpg" style="max-width:100%;">

 That said the results were dramatic enough to warrant sharing.
 The Edison sipped power even with the WiFi radio continuously active.
 With a maximum observed draw of 176 mA the unit we tested never exceed 1 Watt.
-The implications for battery life could really be remarkable and we look forward to doing some empirical "real world" run-down tests in the lab in the future.
+The implications for battery life are really be remarkable as well.
+The current measurement results convinced us to also conduct an empirical "real world" run-down test of the Edison on battery.
+The results are below.

 We measured current drawn by BeagleBone Black and Edison in 100 samples over the course of 20 seconds in three scenarios.
 First we conducted a baseline test merely connected to each device with an ssh session.
 Next we downloaded a large file from the internet with wget.
 And last we ran an OpenICE software simulator of a multiparameter phsyiological monitor.